 The Mediterranean diet is one of the tastiest diets out there.
-If you search mediterranean diet recipes you will find millions of recipes.
+If you search Mediterranean diet recipes you will find millions of recipes.
 It has long history of being one of the most healthiest diets.
 The history and tradition of the Mediterranean diet come from the historic eating and social traditions of the southern regions around Italy, Greece, Turkey and Spain.

 The Mediterranean diet in a larger sense is really not even a “diet” it can be considered more of a way of life.
 For thousands of years people living along the Mediterranean coast have indulged in a high-fiber diet of fruits and vegetables, including quality fats and proteins in moderation.
 If you have a side by side of a traditional food pyramid and a mediterranean diet food pyramid they would look very similar.

-The delicious foods you can eat a mediterranean diet food list:
+The delicious foods you can eat a Mediterranean diet food list:

 - Things to eat in moderation: Poultry, eggs, cheese and yogurt.

-- Things to eat rarely: Red meat.
+- What to eat rarely: Red meat.

 - Things not to eat: Sugar-sweetened beverages, added sugars, processed meat, refined grains, refined oils and other highly processed foods.

-Foods you should not put on your mediterranean diet food list:
+Foods you should not put on your Mediterranean diet food list: